algorithm-helper/algorithm-helper/README.md

 ### Getting Started

-Starting the development environment with as a new `tmux` session, which starts the server and client for development, and a MongoDB shell.
+Starting the development environment as a new `tmux` session, which starts the server and client for development, and a MongoDB shell.
 Make sure that you already have `tmux` installed on your machine, and that you have `mongod` running.